 The news doesn’t faze Stefanie Hrejsa, GM of Chicago’s Hotel Versey, which is located in Lincoln Park.

 “I have people visiting from out of town and the country because the city has so much to offer,” she said.
-“We have a lot of international guests, and hotel demand is up 4 percent because of convention business.”
+“Further, NBC recently reported that hotel demand is up 4 percent because of convention business and the core city is booming with residential, commercial, retail, and tourism business.

 Related Story: Oversupply concerns loom over Chicago